berylrb/favorite-shows/README.md

 In its current state, this app is a mere imagining of its potential and future manifestation.
 Here are some future feature additions to look forward to:

+- [x] set up api call for trending shows
+- [x] set up api call for recommended shows
+- [x] hover over poster cards to see show description
+- [ ] add a slider that only displays 3-4 poster cards at once
 - [ ] minor css adjustments
 - [ ] add custom animations
 - [ ] allow users to create multiple lists